The Commission’s plan for plastics

 Strengthening the role of science in plastics policy making

 Experts from across the plastics value chain have developed policy recommendations and identified research and innovation priorities for transitioning towards a circular economy for plastics.
 These insights are based on evidence extracted from EU-funded projects and the wider scientific community and are included in the report A circular economy for plastics.

-There is also the Scientific Advice Mechanism (SAM) opinion Environmental and Health Risks of Microplastics.
-This makes recommendations on how the EU, together with other global policy actors, should respond to microplastic pollution based on scientific knowledge and insights.
+- Environmental and health risks of microplastics makes recommendations on how the EU, together with other global policy actors, should respond to microplastic pollution based on scientific knowledge and insights

 Finally there is a review of literature on microplastics in the foodchain by the Commission's Joint Research Centre (JRC).

 The Commission has identified a range of measures to implement the plastics strategy.
 Several are relevant for research and innovation.

 For the period 2018-2020, the remaining years of Horizon 2020, the EU's research and innovation framework programme, about €100 million has been allocated to projects directly related to the plastics strategy.